Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <h3> Working with a LAS Dataset </h3> <br>

-<p> Take some time to look at the LAS Dataset options (LAS Dataset Layer, Data, Classification).
-They appear at the top ribbon when the LAS Dataset is selected in the table of contents.
-Most noteworthy are the "LAS Dataset Layer" options: here, the density of the LAS points can be altered, as well as the symbology and LAS Point parameters.
-The symbology settings can be altered to display different point, surface, and line options -- observe how these settings display different kinds of information about the physical landscape. </p> <br>
+<p> Some time should be taken to review the LAS Dataset options (LAS Dataset Layer, Data, Classification), which appear at the top ribbon when the LAS Dataset is selected in the table of contents.
+The most noteworthy options are found under "LAS Dataset Layer," where the density of the LAS points can be adjusted, as well as the symbology and LAS Point parameters.
+The symbology settings can be modified to display different point, surface, and line options—observe how these settings reveal different types of information about the physical landscape. </p> <br>

-<p> "LAS Points" refers to the classification of the LIDAR data: these classifications can include all elevations (including building and treetops), only ground elevations, non-ground elevations, or the first return points.
-For "Data", Notice that there are numerous different options for analyses here: information on concepts or objects such as power lines, buildings, statistics, area and volume, outliers, surface derivatives, and visibility can be created here.    </p> <br>
+<p> "LAS Points" refers to the classification of the LIDAR data: classifications can include all elevations (such as building and treetop heights), ground elevations only, non-ground elevations, or first return points.
+Under "Data," numerous options for analysis are available, including the creation of information on concepts or objects such as power lines, buildings, statistics, area and volume, outliers, surface derivatives, and visibility.   </p> <br>

-<p> To create a hillshade, this LIDAR data will first need to be transformed into raster data.
-Ensure that the "LAS Points" setting is set to "All Points" so that it captures buildings and treetops.
-Search for and select the "LAS Dataset to Raster" tool in the geoprocessing toolbox.
-This tool has several important parameters that require a comprehensive explanation, so take time to look over them.  </p> <br>
+<p> To create a hillshade, the LIDAR data will need to be transformed into raster data.
+It should be ensured that the "LAS Points" setting is set to "All Points" so that both buildings and treetops are captured.
+The "LAS Dataset to Raster" tool should be searched for and selected in the geoprocessing toolbox.
+This tool has several important parameters that require thorough review, so time should be taken to examine them.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/naE0k8d.jpeg" alt="Creating a raster" style="width:100%;max-width:625px">